petru/cakewalk/docs/logging.md

-Plugins can use the logging facility for logging their own messages, either by using the logging related helper methods (#debug, #info, and so on) or by directly interfacing with {Cinch::LoggerList}, which is available via `@bot.loggers`.
+Plugins can use the logging facility for logging their own messages, either by using the logging related helper methods (#debug, #info, and so on) or by directly interfacing with {Cakewalk::LoggerList}, which is available via `@bot.loggers`.

 Example:

     class MyPlugin
-      include Cinch::Plugin
+      include Cakewalk::Plugin

       match "foo"
       def execute(m)